Heated towel stand

 Dry & heat towels & clothing

-Warmrails use a new dry-element technology called Filatherm, which is similar to the elements used in radiant under-floor heating for energy-efficient heat.
+Uses a dry-element technology which is similar to the elements used in radiant under-floor heating for energy-efficient heat.

 - In general, if you use a bath towel in the evening, it will be dry and warm when you use it in the morning.
 For fastest drying time, have fewer layers of towels so the moisture can pass through quickly.